|

 A variable plant with at least three subspecies recognised, widely distributed from tropical Africa, Madagascar and Socotra to the South African Cape.

-The plant forms a mass of creeping smooth, glaucous green stems, longitudinally striped in darker green to purple and producing ephemeral ovate leaves.
+This plant forms a mass of creeping smooth, glaucous green succulent stems, longitudinally striped in darker green to purple and producing ephemeral ovate leaves.

 The inflorescence is a tuft of yellow florets.